Mental health and self-care for young people

 There are lots of organisations and networks who provide advice and support for specific groups.
 It can help to connect with other young people and supporters who understand where you are coming from:

-- The Proud Trust – if you identify as LGBTQ+
+- LGBT Hero and the Proud Trust – if you identify as LGBTQ+

 - Make Our Rights Reality – your mental health as a young black person